 III.
 (Partial) Simple Partial Seizures

-Partial seizures produce involuntary movements of the arm or leg, distorted sensations or a period of automatic movement in which awareness is blurred or completely absent.
+Partial seizures produce involuntary movements of the arm or leg, distorted sensations or a period of automatic movement in which awareness is not lost or altered.

-What it is not: Acting out, bizarre behavior, hysteria, mental illness, psychosomatic illness, parapsychological or mystical experience.
+What it is not: Acting out, bizarre behavior, hysteria, mental illness, psychosomatic illness, or a mystical experience.

 IV.
-(Partial) Complex Partial Seizures (Previously called Psychomotor or Temporal Lobe Seizures)
+(Partial) Complex Partial Seizures (Previously called Temporal Lobe Seizures)

 Description: These seizures usually start with a blank stare, followed by chewing, followed by a random activity. person appears unaware of surroundings, they may seem dazed and mumble; they may be unresponsive; their actions will be clumsy, not directed; they may pick at or fumble with their clothing, they may pick up objects or try to take their clothes off; they may wander or run; they may appear afraid; they may struggle or flail at restraint.
 Once a pattern is established, the same set of actions usually occurs with each seizure.
 The seizure lasts a few minutes, but post-seizure confusion can last substantially longer.
 There will be no memory of what happened during the seizure period.